kurtisnelson/presentations/put-a-jetpack-on-it/slides.md

 ---
 # The Gotcha
-Our problem was in the way we bound our Screens.
+One problem was in the way we bound our Screens.
 You don’t see immediately from the API the definition for `ScreenDescription`:
 ```kotlin
 interface ScreenDescription : Parcelable {
     val screenClass: Class<out Screen>